One of the first museums we have ever visited with the kids was the

 The next section, called “London by design“, is another interesting area.
 This is the place to take your time while the younger kids chase the moving pictures on the floor to read about London Transport, which was created in 1933.

 You will find information about the design of all the signs, read about the Bullseye and find out how the moquette that is used in all the buses and trains is made and why it’s so special.

 “Travelling underground” zone offers the chance of ‘travelling’ with an old train and observing the differences between 4 trains:

-- one from 1906, with latticed gates at the end of each car
+- a train from 1906, with latticed gates at the end of each car

 - one from 1923, with automatic and air-operated doors

-- one from 1938, with air-locked doors controlled by guard
+- a train from 1938, with air-locked doors controlled by guard

 - one from 1992, with automatic doors controlled by the train operator

 And yes, kids also love this area as the train is completely different from what they travel in the present and they do like to push the buttons that make the toy trains go.

 The next area is ‘London at war’, a great exhibition dedicated to the staff of London Transport that managed to keep the tube running throughout the world wars, despite providing an underground home every night for thousands of Londoners during the Blitz.